-If you are to complete training, you should not mind doing another workout tomorrow.
+If you are to complete training, you shouldn’t mind doing another workout tomorrow.
 Your exercises need to be fun and the places you go must be new.
 Be creative.
 Working out with friends is more enjoyable and will keep you supplied with encouragement.

-Consume much water, not only because your body needs it but to get used to hydrating.
+Consume a lot of water, not only because your body needs it but to get used to hydrating.
 On Aconcagua, you will be drinking at least four quarts a day.
 Dehydration is often implicated in adverse altitude effects.
 You will know things are going well if your urine is clear and copious.

 Depending on which Aconcagua route you are taking you may need to develop specific skills, such as ice axe arrest, cramponing and rope team travel.
 These can be learned whilst climbing and training on smaller snow-covered mountains in your home country.
 If you don’t have any mountains that allow for adequate training we recommend visiting a country that does and taking a winter mountaineering course to develop your skills.